eosnetworkfoundation/grant-framework/applications/fundle.md

 - https://www.linkedin.com/in/leo-frehe-9433811/

 ## Development Status

-The application (non blockchain part) is tested right now with users on usability and bugs.
+The platform is already far in development.
+The non-blockchain part is finished and tested right now with users on usability and bugs.
 This version shows exactly how the first phase of the platform will work and look like.
+The missing piece before we can go live is the blockchain mechanism.

 #### Articles